parthsaini2004/support_ai/README.md

 # support_ai

 AI-powered support assistant for repositories — a starter project combining a Python backend for conversational logic and a React + Vite frontend (ai-chat-client) for the UI.
-This README describes what I implemented, how I implemented it, the impact, and the concrete technologies used from the repository.

-Repository composition

-- Python: 52.4%
-- JavaScript: 46.8%

 What I did